39 Comments

 Expand full comment

-Recently I became aware of a teaching protocol referred to as fidelity. the dictionary's definition of fidelity is loyalty a cause, etc..
-It would seem in the context of state pedagogy fidility is repurposed to mean adherence to a highly specific standardized lesson plan.
-Apparently teachers are expected to teach using highly pre-specified plans that can even include guidance on tone of expression etc..
+Recently I became aware of a teaching protocol referred to as fidelity. the dictionary's definition of fidelity is loyalty to a cause, etc..
+It would seem in the context of state pedagogy fidelity is repurposed to mean adherence to a highly specific standardized lesson plan.
+Apparently teachers are expected to teach using highly pre-specified lesson plans that even include guidance on tone of expression etc..
 I find that quite surprising (and troubling).

 The idea that any topic could be micromanaged to have only certain boundaries and not others simply does not correspond to the profoundly complex world that we live in.
 Ultimately, an education that is so precisely micromanaged really is not an education at all.